Frequently Asked Questions

 We've put together some commonly asked questions to give you more information about Viance treated wood products.

-If you have a question you can't find the answer to, please use the contact us page.
+If you have a question you can't find the answer to, please contact us.

 Many homeowners have questions about using treated wood for raised vegetable and garden beds.
 Here's what the scientists have to say.

 The construction of an in-ground, raised vegetable garden should use materials designed to withstand ground-contact exposure.
-So while the treated wood preservatives are safe for use near edible garden plants, Ecolife® is not intended or approved for ground-contact exposure.
-Preserve CA and Preserve ACQ, pressure treated for ground-contact exposure, is equally safe around edible plants, and is available in 2x8's and wider as well as larger posts such as 4x4's or 6x6's which may work as the retaining wall or perimeter of a raised vegetable garden.
+So while the treated wood preservativescan be used for use near edible garden plants, Ecolife® is not intended or approved for ground-contact exposure.
+Preserve CA pressure treated for ground-contact exposure, can be used around edible plants, and is available in 2x8's and wider as well as larger posts such as 4x4's or 6x6's which may work as the retaining wall or perimeter of a raised vegetable garden.

 Pressure Treated wood is the application of a preservative formulation that is forced into the wood under pressure in a large cylinder.
 AWPA treatments are a safe and proven means to preserve and protect outdoor wood from decay and termite attack.
 Pressure treatments extend the life of wood, and reduce the impacts on forests, making them truly one of the most sustainable building materials used in the world today.

 Wood products for construction are typically treated in a factory, using a pressure process.
 The product is loaded into a cylinder, and then the cylinder is filled with a solution containing the preservative chemicals.
 The vessel is pressurized to force the solution into the wood.
 Most dimensional lumber, as well as plywood, can be treated this way.